spacelift-io/user-documentation/docs/integrations/webhooks.md

 # Webhooks

-Spacelift can optionally be set to send webhooks - POST requests about run state changes - to an HTTP endpoint of your choice.&#x20;
+Spacelift can optionally be set to send webhooks - POST requests about run state changes - to an HTTP endpoint of your choice.

 ### Setting up webhooks